nolialsea/botcoin/README.md

 Leveling **COUNT AS A MINING** since it takes time (it updates your lastMining), but does not give you gold.
 You gain `INVESTMENT*random()*delta` experience when executing the command.
 Your level allows you to :
-- Increase your base "hand mining"
+- Increase your base power
 - Increase your daily mining bonus (see super mining)

 ### Super mining ( Daily mining )